UT Arlington improved to 2-1 with its second nonconference road win of the season.

 Cross led his alma mater into its new home, as the Mavericks moved into the state-of-the-art College Park Center on Feb.
 1, 2012.
 Cross has also guided the program from the Southland Conference to the Western Athletic Conference to the Sun Belt Conference.

-During his first seven seasons, Cross guided the Mavericks to a postseason tournament appearances in NCAA (2008), NIT (2012) and CIT (2013).
+During his first eight seasons, Cross guided the Mavericks to a postseason tournament appearances in NCAA (2008), NIT (2012) and CIT (2013).
 UT Arlington won a SLC Tournament Championship in 2008, and won the 2011-12 regular season Southland Conference Championship.
 The Mavericks reached the championship game of the WAC Tournament in 2013.

 Coach Cross was named 2012 Southland Conference Coach of the Year, 2012 NABC District 23 Coach of the Year and a 2012 Finalist for the Hugh Durham National Coach of the Year.